-Our Hope for Hunger Food Bank provides nutritious food, healthy produce and life-changing case management and resources for more than 200 families every day.
+Our Hope for Hunger Food Bank provides nutritious food, healthy produce and life-changing case management and resources for nearly 300 families every day.

 Our Mobile Pantries deliver nonperishable staples, basic hygiene items and household cleaning necessities to families and individuals in local food deserts.